First Regiment of Texas Mounted Rifle Volunteers

-First Regiment of Texas Mounted Rifle Volunteers, unofficially known as Hays's Texas Rangers, was a United States Volunteer regiment raised in June 1846, with a core of Texas Rangers, for service in the Mexican–American War.
-The regiment distinguished itself at the Battle of Monterrey.
-It was disbanded with the end of active operations in September the same year.
+First Regiment of Texas Mounted Rifle Volunteers, also known as Hays's Texas Rangers, was a mounted rifle formation of United States Volunteers during the Mexican–American War.
+Made up of Texas Rangers, the regiment distinguished itself at the Battle of Monterrey.

 Formation

 At the commencement of hostilities between American and Mexican forces, General Zachary Taylor asked the Texas government to mobilize troops for the war.
 William Gordon Cooke, the adjutant general of Texas, called for two regiments of cavalry to serve for six months, furnishing their own weapons and horses.
 The first regiment to be completed came from the western part of the state and had a core of leaders that already was serving in the Texas Rangers.

 The first to enlist was a quickly organized company of 26 men from Corpus Christi under the Ranger captain Samuel Hamilton Walker, which mustered into federal service in April 1846.
-The Ranger captain John Coffee Hays began to mobilize the newly reorganized Texas frontier militia companies, recruiting them up to strength to fill the requirements for a mounted regiment.
+The Ranger captain John C. Hays began to mobilize the newly reorganized Texas frontier militia companies, recruiting them up to strength to fill the requirements for a mounted regiment.
 His men were mustered into federal service in June and July 1846 as the First Regiment of Texas Mounted Rifle Volunteers, a part of Zachary Taylor's Army of Occupation.
 Hays served as colonel and Walker as lieutenant colonel.